stephenslab/dscr-smash/README.md

 # dscr-smash
-A simulation study comparing the wavelet shrinkage procedure SMASH (Xing, Carbonetto and Stephens (2018)) and other popular wavelet denoising procedures.
+A simulation study comparing the wavelet shrinkage procedure SMASH (Xing, Carbonetto and Stephens (2018)) and other popular wavelet denoising procedures for observations with Gaussian noise.

 # Background